Global Payroll 20 min

 Use an EOR

-Using an employer of record is the safest, simplest way to mitigate risks of wage law violation.
+Using an employer of record is the safest, simplest way to mitigate the risks of wage law violations.
 Doing so allows you to rely on local employment experts across the world to manage compliance.

 Wrongful injury lawsuits